 The murals are designed and conceptualized by local middle and high school students, giving youth the rare opportunity to be critically engaged in a public forum and really allowing their voices to be heard.

-The project encompasses four underpasses which include 7 walls under the 580 freeway in Oakland California.
+The project encompasses six underpasses which include 7 huge walls under the 580 freeway in Oakland California.
 Approximately 28,000 square feet of concrete blighted canvas has been approved by Oakland City Council to paint with the mission of cultivating, educating and engaging schools and youth in community issues through the power of public art.
-Three murals have been completed and the fourth is in progress.

-The CAH-Mongolia applied for funding from Swiss Development Agency for the Power to Choose program implementation and received funding.
+The CAH-Mongolia applied for and received funding from Swiss Development Agency for the Power to Choose program implementation

 For further information please contact Trish Ellis, International Communications Coordinator, at firstname.lastname@example.org

-The Hawaii Center for Attitudinal Healing implemented the Power to Choose program for eight consecutive years until 2012 in a public high school serving grades 9-12.
-During those 8 years, over 1000 students were impacted by the Power to Choose program via the 12-week session, the support group model, and/or the freshman orientation program.
-Vicky Schneider re-launched the Power to Choose program in 2014 and is currently working with the second cohort of the program in a middle school.
+The Hawaii Center for Attitudinal Healing implemented the Power to Choose program for eight consecutive years until 2014 in a public high school serving grades 9-12.
+During those 8 years, over 1000 students were impacted by the program via the 12-week session, the support group model, and/or the freshman orientation program.

 For further information please contact Trish Ellis at email@example.com